dasayan05/dasayan05.github.io/_posts/blog-tut/2020-08-13-energy-based-models-one.md

 \end{align}
 $$

 Hopefully the notations are clear.
 If they are not, try comparing with the ones we used before.
-Maybe the diagram in Fig.6(b) makes things clear.
+I recommend the reader to try proving it as an exercise.
+The diagram in Fig.6(b) hopefully adds a bit more clarity.
 It shows a similar computation graph for the conditionals we saw before in Fig.5.

 Coming to the gradients, they also takes similar forms as original BM .. only difference is that now we have more parameters